 I really want to create a brand of gin.
 I want to do it remotely, make it scalable and as a one-man band.
 All on a shoe-string budget.
 But every distillery I have contacted has laughed in my face: “It’s too hard”, “the laws are too strict”.
 So I was delighted to be introduced to Patrick Ryan who has done just that, but with vodka.

 Ishka vodka tastes delicious and can be bought now.
-They are taking pre-orders for the first batch via crowdfunding on IndieGoGo.
+They are taking pre-orders for the first batch on their website.
 Plus I think the bottle is one of the best I’ve ever seen:

 Over to Patrick.